TuxVinyards/qqX/README.md

 @ 08/jan tweak the smartcard fix & the gl reporting (apologies) Use Clone.

+@ 13/jan Dev branch for 1.5 has had several days of testing and tweaks.
+Looks stable ...

 ### quickemu quickget X terminal project

 - Full process & version controlled wrapping of both Quickemu & Quickget